Pieter Omtzigt

+Early life and education

+Omtzigt was born in The Hague, Netherlands in 1974, as one of twins.
+His father Jan Omtzigt (1939–2019) was a civil servant at the Dutch state telecommunications company PTT and later director of a Roman Catholic retirement house in Zenderen.
+When he was four years old, Omtzigt moved with his parents and brothers from Wassenaar to Borne.
+He attended the gymnasium school in Hengelo.

+From 1992 to 1996, Omtzigt studied at the University of Exeter (Devon, England), where he obtained his BA degree in Economics and Statistics with European Studies.
+In the meantime, he did a student exchange program at the LUISS University (Rome, Italy) from 1994 to 1995.
+During his studies, Omtzigt was also a board member of the youth department of the Dutch Christian trade union CNV between 1991 and 1993.
+He performed his doctoral research at the European University Institute (Florence, Italy), where he obtained a PhD in Economics in 2003, with the dissertation titled Essays in Cointegration Analysis.
+Omtzigt was a researcher at the University of Insubria (Varese, Italy) from 2000 to 2002.
+From 2002 he was a post-doctoral researcher at the Quantitative Economics department of the University of Amsterdam.

 Political career

-House of Representatives
+Christian Democratic Appeal

 In parliament, Omtzigt currently serves on the Committees on European Affairs, Foreign Affairs, Housing and Kingdom Services, Social Affairs and Employment, Finance and Public Expenditure.
 From 2017, he served as the parliament's rapporteur on Brexit.

 From 2019, Omtzigt, together with Member of Parliament Renske Leijten (SP), stood up for affected parents in the childcare benefits scandal in which more than 20,000 families were wronged when applying for childcare allowance.
 In the end, civil servants and (former) ministers were heard by the parliamentary questioning committee on Childcare Allowance, which ultimately led to the fall of the third Rutte cabinet in January 2021.

 In July 2020, Omtzigt was defeated by Deputy Prime Minister Hugo de Jonge in a vote for the position of leader of the Christian Democratic Appeal.
 Omtzigt was re-elected in the 2021 general election, winning 342,472 preference votes, more than any other non-party leader.
 Following the election, Omtzigt took time off, after complaining of exhaustion.
 Despite his leave, he decided to attend his installation on 31 March 2021.

 On 25 March 2021, confidential notes from the government formation were revealed to include, among other things, "position Omtzigt, function elsewhere" ("positie Omtzigt, functie elders").
 This prompted a heated debate in parliament and an impasse in the government formation.
 Amid the continuous news, Omtzigt took a formal leave of absence of four months starting on 25 May.
 He was temporarily replaced as a member of parliament by Henri Bontenbal.